-The 2012 survey focuses on working hours systems, retirement age systems and wage system.
+The 2014 survey focuses on working hours systems, retirement age systems, wage system and building up assets, etc.

 This Survey has been carried out as the "General Survey on Wages and Working Hours System" since 1984.
 It combines "General Survey on Wages and Working Hours System" since October 1966 which combined the "Wage system Survey," the "Wage Composition Survey" and the "Working Hours System Survey" and the "Survey on Welfare Facilities System for Employees," which had been conducted separately.
-From the Survey for the fiscal year 2000, the title year has been changed from the fiscal year to the year in which the Survey has been conducted, and the title of the Survey has been changed to the " General Survey on Working Conditions-2001".
+From the Survey for the fiscal year 2000, the title year has been changed from the fiscal year to the year in which the Survey has been conducted, and the title of the Survey has been changed to the "General Survey on Working Conditions-2001".